-Browsing through my backlog of photos to publish this evening, I came this image taken while coming in to land at City Airport in London a few years ago.
+Browsing through my backlog of photos to publish this evening, I came across this image taken while coming in to land at City Airport in London a few years ago.

 I was on my way home from a visit to the Funding Circle office in Berlin and, for once, had a camera to hand at my seat with a good view out the window.